skoliver89/skoliver89.github.io/index.md

 ---
 ## Welcome to My Portfolio

-This GitHub pages domain is where I will be keeping my portfolio for the CS46X series of classes at Western Oregon University.
+This GitHub pages domain is where I will be keeping my portfolio of assignments and projects for the CS46X series of classes at Western
+Oregon University.
+I will also be providing a detailed journal which will illustrate, in detail, the processes I take and code I write while completing the aforementioned works.

 ### About Me

 I am a Senior in Western Oregon University's Computer Science Program.
 It is a requirement to graduate to take the CS46X series of classes, also known as Software Engineering I/II/III.
-These courses are a requirement for my senior project at WOU.

-"Students at Western Oregon University create a Portfolio of their work during their Senior year.
-This is done as a part of the Senior Project, a year-long Software Engineering course ([CS 460](http://www.wou.edu/~morses/classes/cs46x/index.html), 461 and 462)." -Professor Scot Morse
+During these courses I will be learning about development methodologies as well as HTML/CSS/BootStrap, Javascript/jQuerry, C#, ASP.NET MVC5, and more.
+I will also be participating in a group to develop a web-based application and an individual project on either Andriod or iOS.
+To view the full course content please visit the CS460 course site as provided by Dr. Scot Morse [here](http://www.wou.edu/~morses/classes/cs46x/index.html).

 ### Software Engineering I (CS 460): Homework